shopinvader/documentation/data/doc_pages/en/api-reference/api-introduction.md

 #### Using HTTP REQUEST

 For external apps, you can access to API method with simple HTTP request.
 External API call requires an authentications.
-See API Authentification doc.
+See API Authentication doc.
 REST uses four different HTTP 1.1 verbs (GET, POST, DELETE, PUT) to perform tasks.

-**API Entry Point:** *< your-odoo-url >*/shopinvader/ To perform the authentification add API-KEY header params with api key value
+**API Entry Point:** *< your-odoo-url >*/shopinvader/ To perform the Authentication add API-KEY header params with api key value

 ##### Example